openbroadcaster/openbroadcaster.github.io/logging.md

 One hour off air recordings are available in `Dashboard>Downloads` or `./openbroadcaster/off-air-recordings`

-# Monitoring Over the Air FM Transmission
+# Monitoring Over the Air FM Transmission with SDR

 When SDR radio is enabled, a local mount point is created in HTML5 pop-up dashboard media player and local icecast server.